Regulating For-Hire Autonomous Vehicles for An Equitable Multimodal Transportation Network: The Solution Method

 \section{The Solution Method}

 This section solves the game problem by computing the Nash equilibrium of the game using the best response method and conducting an ex-post evaluation of the performance of the obtained solution.
-Specifically, we will first derive a candidate Nash equilibrium solution by the best response algorithm, which iteratively solves the profit maximization problem of the TNC platform and the ridership maximization problem of the transit agency using standard interior point methods until convergence.
-We comment that this step is not difficult because both the best response algorithm and interior point methods are well-established approaches.
-However, since each of these subproblems is non-convex, the derived candidate solution is only locally optimal, and it is quite challenging to validate how good the derived solution is compared to the globally optimal solution for each decision maker.
-To address this concern, we treat each subproblem separately: (a) we first focus on the profit-maximization problem of the TNC platform, and relax the consistency of its decisions to derive a tight upper bound for characterizing the optimality gap of the derived solution; (b) we then reformulate the ridership maximization problem and derive the conditions under which the reformulated problem is concave and thus its global optimal solution can be efficiently computed.
-Overall, the proposed methods enable us to conduct an ex-post evaluation of the performance of the obtained solution by showing that the derived solution is at least as good as an $\epsilon$-Nash equilibrium, where the value of $\epsilon$ can be derived numerically.
-Below we investigate the profit-maximization problem for the TNC platform and the ridership-maximization problem for the transit agency to develop a numerical framework to compute $\epsilon$.
+In game theory, best response is the strategy that maximizes the player's payoff given other players' strategies, and the Nash equilibrium, by definition, is the stable state at which each player in the game has selected the best response to the other player's strategies and no player has the incentive to deviate from the current strategy.
+The best response methods repeatedly update each player's strategy based on the perceived best response to other players' strategies until the stable state is reached.
+When applying best response methods to our game problem, we iteratively solve the profit maximization problem (\ref{Incentives_AMoD}) of the TNC platform using standard interior-point methods and the ridership maximization problem (\ref{Incentives_PT}) of the transit agency by grid search methods until convergence (see line 2-9 in Algorithm \ref{algorithm1}).
+We comment that this step is not difficult because the interior point methods are well-established approaches, which are effective in solving the constrained nonlinear optimization problem (\ref{Incentives_AMoD}).
+Besides, grid search is feasible and guarantees to find the globally optimal solution to the small-scale optimization (\ref{Incentives_PT}) which involves a three-dimensional search space.
+However, the derived solution is only a candidate Nash equilibrium since the profit maximization problem (\ref{Incentives_AMoD}) is non-convex due to the complex nonlinearity in the demand model (\ref{generalized_cost_a})-(\ref{logit_demand_function}), which indicates that the solution obtained by interior point methods at each iteration is only locally optimal.
+To validate how good the derived solution is compared to the globally optimal solution to each decision maker (i.e., the ground truth Nash equilibrium), we focus on the profit maximization problem (\ref{Incentives_AMoD}) of the TNC platform, and relax the consistency of its decisions to derive a tight upper bound for characterizing the optimality gap of the derived solution.
+The proposed method enables us to to conduct an ex-post evaluation of the performance of the obtained solution by showing that the derived solution is at least as good as an $\epsilon$-Nash equilibrium, where the value of $\epsilon$ can be computed numerically.
+Below we investigate the profit maximization problem for the TNC platform to numerically derive $\epsilon$.